Water supplies interrupted due to drought

 Alternative supplies

-If you get water from a supplier for people to drink you should ask suppliers to confirm they comply with BS 8551:2015 (Provision & Management of Temporary Water Supplies and Distribution Networks Code of Practice).
+If you get water from a supplier for people to drink you should ask suppliers to confirm they comply with BS 8551:2015 (Provision and Management of Temporary Water Supplies and Distribution Networks Code of Practice).
 The list of water treatment specialists may be able to advise on the provision of alternative supplies and on additional treatments for temporary suppliers if required.
-Providers of tankered water can be found by searching online for ‘water tanker hire’
+Providers of tankered water can be found by searching online for 'water tanker hire'.

 Some local agricultural contractors may be able to help with emergency supplies but may not comply with BS 8551 - Provision and management of temporary water supplies and distribution networks (not including provisions for statutory emergencies) – Code of practice.
 You should not use this water for human consumption but it may be used for some domestic purposes like flushing toilets.